The Degree Requirements (Apply to the class of 2030 and later)

 - MATH 182 (Discrete Structures)

-- MATH 186 (Applied Statistics) or PSYC 120 (Quantitative Methods in Psychology) or MATH 335 AND MATH 336 (Probability & Mathematical Statistics)]
+- MATH 186 (Applied Statistics) or PSYC 120 (Quantitative Methods in Psychology) or [MATH 335 (Probability) AND MATH 336 (Mathematical Statistics)]

 - MATH 272 (Linear Algebra with Applications) or MATH 282 (Techniques of Mathematical Modeling) or MATH 300 (Vector Spaces)

-The Core Computer Science Courses (Apply to the class of 2027 and earlier)
+The Degree Requirements (Apply to the class of 2027 and earlier)

 - Data Structures and Algorithms (CS 150)